Lewiston/isc_sef-exam-project-one/README.md

 # ISEF Exam Project

 By MBUNGANU Lewiston MEBONGHO

-Description of how the program works
+# How the program works

-Any challenges faced
+# Challenges faced